Jon Shafer

-Jon Shafer is an American designer and programmer of computer games.
+Jon Shafer is an American designer and programmer of video games.
 He was the lead designer of the strategy game Civilization V, developed by Firaxis.

-Currently, Shafer is the president of Conifer Games, a video games development company he founded in 2012.
-The studio's first title is Jon Shafer's At The Gates, a 4X strategy game similar to Civilization in which players command a barbarian kingdom with the goal of defeating both rival tribes and the waning Roman Empire.
+Shafer is the president of Conifer Games, a video game development company he founded in 2012.
+The studio's first title is At the Gates, a 4X strategy game similar to Civilization in which players command a barbarian kingdom with the goal of defeating both rival tribes and the waning Roman Empire.
 The budget for developing At the Gates is primarily made up of funds raised through a Kickstarter campaign held in February 2013.

 Life and career

 Shafer was born and grew up in Aurora, Colorado.
-He learned to program when he was 8 years old from his father, and as a child also cultivated a passion for history.
+He learned to program when he was 8 years old from his father.
+As a child he cultivated a passion for history.